 San Pedro Springs Park, San Antonio

-San Pedro Springs Park is the oldest in the state of Texas.
-It is the location of a Payaya Indian village known as Yanaguana, and is the original site of the city of San Antonio.
-The park is alternately known as San Pedro Park.
-The park was designated a Recorded Texas Historic Landmark in 1965.
-It was added to the National Register of Historic Places listings in Bexar County, Texas on November 1, 1979.
+San Pedro Springs Park, located in San Antonio, holds the distinction of being the oldest park in the state.
+Its historical significance is tied to its origins as Yanaguana, a Payaya Indian village, and the founding site of the city of San Antonio.
+Also referred to as San Pedro Park, it was designated a Recorded Texas Historic Landmark in 1965 and added to the National Register of Historic Places in 1979.

-Park facilities include a gazebo, swimming pool, restrooms, softball and tennis areas, a playground, a skate plaza, the San Pedro Library, and the San Pedro Playhouse.
+Today, San Pedro Springs Park offers a range of amenities, including a gazebo, a swimming pool, restrooms, sports facilities for softball and tennis, a playground, a skate plaza, the San Pedro Library, and the San Pedro Playhouse.
+The park’s rich history and community resources make it a cherished landmark in San Antonio.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in San Antonio.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.